oracle-samples/oci-data-science-ai-samples/jobs/tutorials/vscode-server-tunnel/README.md

 ## Build and Run

-You can test this example locally before running as a job.
+You can test this example locally before running it as a job.

 ### Build to test run locally